 For an example of one such press release-style video, see below.

-Why Release Pink Chocolate in Japan First?
+Where Did They Release Pink Chocolate First?

-The choice to release ruby chocolate in Japan first could just be because Nestle won the bidding war.
-But I could also understand if Callebaut hand-picked the chocolate giant to debut ruby chocolate.
+The choice to release ruby chocolate in Japan first could just be because Nestle won the bidding war, but I could also understand if Callebaut hand-picked the chocolate giant to debut ruby chocolate.
 Despite being made in America, the Kitkat brand has found infamy in Japan, where their many unique flavors are revered by travelers and enjoyed by locals.

-There's lots of interest in health there, but also in beautiful and trendy foods.
+There's lots of interest in healthy eating across Asia, but also in beautiful and trendy foodstuffs.
 With chocolate consumption on the rise throughout Asia, involving the Asian market in the launch was a careful choice.

-I'm not sure how much ruby cocoa had had to do with it, but Nestle Japan has opened several more Kit Kat Chocolatory stores around the world since the launch of their ruby chocolate kit kats.
+I'm not sure how much the release of ruby cocoa products had to do with it, but Nestle Japan has also opened several more Kit Kat Chocolatory stores around the world since the launch of their ruby chocolate kit kats, including in Melbourne, Australia.

 Ruby Chocolate Review: Expert Opinions

-Lots of chocolate industry professionals were invited to the trade show where ruby chocolate was launched in 2017, but what the product still needs even years later is social media exposure.
+Lots of chocolate industry professionals were invited to the trade show where ruby chocolate was launched in 2017, but even years later ruby lacks social media exposure.
 If the target market for this chocolate is millennials, then Callebaut needs to have a social media strategy.

 Personally, my problem with the hype is in the sourcing aspect of it all.
 Callebaut even states on its website that only 36% of their cacao is sustainable sourced.
 So after all the money spent creating the product, who's to say that it's not made with any child slave labor?